 Dr. Pikani feels that what they have achieved may be small in number especially when compared to India, but the same can be replicated with faith and dependence on technology and innovations.

-Highlighting the efforts and intentions of the Government of India, Dr. Sanjiv Kumar, Director of International Institute of Healthcare Management (IIHMR) shared his excitement regarding the positive steps of the government.
+Highlighting the efforts and intentions of the Government of India, Dr. Sanjiv Kumar, Director of the International Institute of Healthcare Management (IIHMR) shared his excitement regarding the positive steps of the government.
 “I am excited about the shape of things to come in the near future with acceptance and adaptation of innovations and new technology.”

 “Even the shortage of doctors or specialists is taken care of by telemedicine or long distance consultation.
-This is not in the future, but is in fact happening with the best of the doctors and specialists being consulted by clinics and medical facilities from all over the country – some as newly-formed private establishments or many more backed by the government to maximize the utilization of doctors and specialists who are in terrible shortage.”
+This is not in the future, but is, in fact, happening with the best of the doctors and specialists being consulted by clinics and medical facilities from all over the country – some as newly-formed private establishments or many more backed by the government to maximize the utilization of doctors and specialists who are in terrible shortage.”

 All the panelists unanimously voiced their positivity about the fact that the health and medical field in India has been most encouraging in embracing innovations and new technology with amazing results.